noamsauerutley/noamsauerutley/README.md

 If you're an emerging developer (especially underrepped / non-trad-background ppl) feel free to <a href="mailto:noamsauerutley@gmail.com">shoot me an email 📧</a>, but please know that it might be a bit before I get back to you.
 </p>

-¹ _These posts are from my early learn-to-code days, and now look pretty cringe to me.
-I have vague aspirations of refactoring them, but it's not at the top of my to-do list.
-If you read them, IDK why I used `let` so much either._